Developing exhibited animal management plans

 A management plan must detail relevant activities you propose to undertake with a species or an individual of a species.
 You must identify what activities you propose to conduct and include details of how you intend to exhibit and deal with the animals.

 As well as exhibiting an animal in a regular enclosure at the regular enclosure site for education purposes, you may also propose to display the animal in a controlled area outside the regular enclosure or in a controlled area off the regular enclosure site.
 Information addressing the risks associated with each of these activities, including whether or not there will be public interaction and how you will mitigate the associated risks, must be included in your management plan.

 If an activity is approved it will be recorded on the licence.
 The approval is based on the information contained in the management plan submitted with your application for the licence, which must detail associated risks and how the activity is to be carried out.
-To defer from the approved activities without a reasonable excuse and without an amendment to the original management plan may result in a licence holder breaching the conditions of the licence.
+To defer from the approved activities without a reasonable excuse and without an amendment to the original management plan may result in a licence holder breaching the conditions of the licence or permit.